-There have been a few thoughts going on in my head.
-When you listen to these recordings of our children, you will hear the eldest talk a lot about presents.
-It’s a little uncomfortable hearing a small child being so aware of ‘stuff’.
-That’s got me thinking more about needs versus wants.
+I’ve been thinking lately about about needs versus wants.
 There’s that feeling that if we just focused on what we needed rather than what we wanted, the world would be a happier place for all of us, including our children.
-I’m not sure sure about that.
+I, however, I am not sure that is true.

 Socrates @nononothing: Went to Waitrose today.
 They’d run out of hummus.
 Arrggh

 @nononothing: Nooooo.
 Pub doesn’t serve real ale. #carslbergtasteslikepiss

 @nononothing: Country File replaced with #MiSWiF (Made-In-Somewhere-With-Farmers)

 @nonothing: library closed.
 Mrs missed rhyme time.
 Boo.

 @onform: tell her to get a job and buy her own books. #scroungerproblem.

 @nononothing: just lost job in city 4 being annoying bastard.

 @onform: OK #notjustmiddleclassproblem But still, just getta job!

 @onform: PS #firstworldproblem